OKyne1/ot_genome_project/2_annotation_scripts/3_rage_classification/README.md

 This likely doesn't will only have a very minor influence.
 However, it may be worth considering in the future.

 ## Validating boundaries
+The boundaries code doesn't check whether a region (between boundaries) is part of a RAGE region.
+Consequently, after generating this information, we need to remove regions which are not contained within a RAGE derived regions.

 ## Testing for required genes
+To be a complete RAGE, it must have the boundries (already identified), all tra genes, at least 1 transposase and at least 1 cargo gene.

 ## Current limitations
 - Edge case mentioned above